Extremely Common:

 Therapy Dosing (CKD)

-Evaluation of GFR is required as part of donor evaluation and is receiving increasing emphasis, as recent data from the general population demonstrate increased risks associated with reduced GFR, and data from kidney donors demonstrate increased risks of kidney disease after donation, including a small increase in the risk of kidney failure.3
+Evaluation of GFR is required as part of donor evaluation and is receiving increasing emphasis.
+Recent data from the general population demonstrate increased risks associated with reduced GFR.
+Data from kidney donors demonstrate increased risks of kidney disease after donation, including a small increase in the risk of kidney failure.

 Kidney Function Assessment in the Hospital

-Clinicians base patient categorization and sophisticated treatment decisions, sometimes extremely invasive and expensive therapies, on GFR levels.4 Bedside renal function measurements have the potential to yield information to aid in patient management.
+Clinicians base patient categorization and sophisticated treatment decisions, sometimes extremely invasive and expensive therapies, on GFR levels.
+Bedside renal function assessments have the potential to yield information to aid in patient management.
+Identification of high-risk patients preoperatively could affect clinical decision making around surgical technique.